f-laurens/pynab/CONTRIBUTING.md

 GitHub will display the URL to create a pull request, with a git message such
 as:
 ```
 remote:
 remote: Create a pull request for 'branch-name' on GitHub by visiting:
 remote:      https://github.com/user/pynab/pull/new/branch-name
 remote:
 ```
 Then create your pull request, adding relevant comments.
-If your pull request is related to an open issue XXX, make sure your initial comment starts with *Resolves #XXX*, so that the pull request is automatically linked to the issue.
+If your pull request is related to an open issue *XXX*, make sure your initial comment starts with *Resolves #XXX*, so that the pull request is automatically linked to the issue.

 Tests will be run through GitHub Actions, covering code style, code quality